snandam/terraform-state-s3/README.md

 - This is incredibly useful while building different environments of your infrastructure.
 - You can update individual environments without the risk of inadvertently affecting something else
-- base.tf created an s3 object.
+- base.tf creates an s3 object.
 Bucket name is obtained from the init.tfstate file

 ```sh